toddkarin/vocmax/README.md

 ## Full Example String Size calculation

-The following code runs the standard string size calculation.
+The following code runs a standard string size calculation.
 This file is saved in the repository as 'example_vocmax_calculation.py'.

 ```python